helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 - how each **visualisation** is built with **Altair** or **Plotly**,
 - and the **purpose of each code block** that generates a chart.

+### How to Run the Dashboard

+When the dashboard is launched, a sidebar appears on the left-hand side of the screen.
+Use it to:
+- Specify the paths to the **returns dataset, current boxes file, and optimiser script**.
+- Check that each file is correctly loaded (a success message appears once detected).
+- Click “Run” to execute the analysis.

+The visualisations and KPIs will then update automatically based on the selected files.

 ---

 ## Part I: Methodological Framework and Data Preparation